 |I1 / I2 / I3||Included||Definately not clean|

-Now, imagine your girlfriend (fiancé-to-be) is coming over for a romantic dinner.
+Now, imagine your significant other (fiancé-to-be) is coming over for a romantic dinner.
 When she arrives, she takes a quick glance around and throws you a smile because your place is clean.
 As you might imagine, she isn’t concerned with the exact DEGREE of clean as it’s literally impossible to gauge by look alone.
 The same applies to diamond shopping.
 You want a diamond that looks clean with no visual inclusions.
 The exact degree of clean is irrelevant as you can’t tell the difference using just the naked eye.
 This is what’s known as “eye-clean”.
 Anything more is just paying for something you literally can’t see.

 Eye-Clean Diamonds Can be Found in SI2 Grade or better